Introduction

 Since the Model is the only element that can deal with Domain Objects, it follows that it has to contain the logic that extracts data from the Domain Objects, packages it up in a manner that the Presenter, Controller or ViewModel can deal with it, and provide some way to transfer it out of the Model.

-Which has the following consequence:
+And this has the following consequence:

 Everybody Encapsulates “GUI-Ready” Data in a Class